Crankz31/Cinema-SIO/README.md

 # ADMIN
 This section is composed with AdminLTE this is an open source admin dashboard & control panel theme built with boostrap.
-So this section allows them to manage new movies and available rooms
+So this section allows managers to manage new movies and available rooms